XOR Function in Excel

 So in order to get TRUE, at least one TRUE and one FALSE result should be there.

 XOR function works slightly differently when we apply more than 2 logical tests.

 Excel XOR function returns TRUE when more than two logical tests TRUE result is odd.
-For example, if there are 5 logical tests and out these five if 1, 3, 5 logical tests are TRUE then the final result is also TRUE.
-If out of 5 logical tests, 4 logical tests are TRUE then the final result is FALSE.
+For example, if there are 5 logical tests and out of these five, if 1, 3, 5 logical tests are TRUE, then the final result is also TRUE.
+If out of 5 logical tests, 4 logical tests are TRUE, then the final result is FALSE.

 For example, look at the below formula.

 In the above example, we have applied the XOR function to test whether all the numbers are >5 or not.